 6. Gender and finance / human resources

-Equipping humanitarian responses with the right skills, tools, and capacities to integrate gender effectively requires adequate and appropriate internal financial and human resources.
-Key considerations include:
+It is crucial that humanitarian responders have the right skills, tools, and capacities to integrate gender.
+This requires appropriate and adequate internal financial and human resources.
+Considerations include:

-- Train and provide adequate briefings to all staff, including partners and volunteers, on gender equality and diversity, and include specific mention of their gender responsibilities and objectives in their ToR.
+Train and provide briefings to all staff on gender equality and diversity.
+This includes partners and volunteers.
+Include specific mention of their gender responsibilities and objectives in their ToR.
 Key training and orientation includes:

 - CARE Country Office 2-day GiE training package

-- Gender-sensitive partnerships: Ensure an understanding of, and commitment to, gender equality and gender-sensitivity in the selection of partners.
-For more information on partner assessments, see CARE’s guidance note on Gender-sensitive Partnerships.
+Gender-sensitive partnerships.
+Ensure an understanding of, and commitment to, gender equality and gender-sensitivity in the selection of partners: